Selective inference for effect modification via the lasso: Introduction

 with $\mathcal{M} = \{1,\dotsc,p\}$ being the full model in this step.
 Let the selected model $\hat{\mathcal{M}}$ be the nonzero entries of $\hat{\bm{\beta}}_{\{1,\dotsc,p\}}(\lambda)$.
 Consider the unpenalized least squares solution $\hat{\bm{\beta}}_{\hat{\mathcal{M}}} = \hat{\bm{\beta}}_{\hat{\mathcal{M}}}(0)$ using the selected model $\hat{\mathcal{M}}$, which belongs to the ``relaxed lasso'' class of estimator $\hat{\bm{\beta}}_{\hat{\mathcal{M}}}(\lambda)$ indexed by $\lambda$ \citep{meinshausen2007relaxed}.
 Naturally, $\hat{\bm{\beta}}$ estimates the following (weighted) projection of $\Delta(\mathbf{x})$ to the submodel spanned by $\mathbf{X}_{\cdot,\hat{\mathcal{M}}}$,

+This can be interpreted as the best linear approximation of $\Delta(\mathbf{x})$ in the observed sample if observation $i$ is weighted by $\big[T_i - \mu_t(\mathbf{X}_i)\big]^2$.
 However, since the submodel $\hat{\mathcal{M}}$ is selected using the data, we must adjust for this fact to obtain the selective distribution of $\hat{\bm{\beta}}_{\hat{\mathcal{M}}}$.
 Our main theoretical contribution in this paper is to show that the pivotal statistic obtained by \citet{lee2013exact} is asymptotically valid under the standard rate assumptions in semiparametric regression \citep[e.g.][]{robinson1988root}.
 The main challenge is that the estimation error in $\mu_y(\mathbf x)$ and $\mu_t(\mathbf x)$ further complicates the model selection event and the pivotal statistics.

 For practitioners, our proposal can be easily implemented by using $Y_i - \hat{\mu}_y(\bm X_i)$ as the response and $(T_i - \hat{\mu}_t(\bm X_i)) \cdot \bm X_i$ as the regressors in existing softwares for selective inference \citep{tibshirani2017selectiveinference}.
 Notice that it is not necessary to use the same set of covariates to remove confounding (estimate $\mu_t(\bm x)$ and $\mu_y(\bm x)$) and make selective inference for effect modification.
 Thus the practitioner can simply run selective inference using $Y_i - \hat{\mu}_y(\bm X_i)$ as the response and $(T_i - \hat{\mu}_t(\bm X_i)) \cdot \bm Z_i$ as the regressors, where $\bm Z_i$ are user-specified potential effect modifiers.
 For notational simplicity, we will assume $\bm Z_i = \bm X_i$ from this point forward.